whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

-*** webgpu rasterizer ***
-  - [🪁] follow this webgpu rasterizer tutorial: https://github.com/OmarShehata/webgpu-compute-rasterizer/blob/main/how-to-build-a-compute-rasterizer.md

 *** aesthetic lisp / s-expression parser and evaluator ***
-  - [-] Add support for functions and variables.
+  - [🧡] Add support for functions and variables.
   - [] Make a basic graphical editor / viewer.
   + Done
   - [x] Hook a lisp function into the graph / paint api somehow?